janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

 This is a huge difference in end-user user-experience, and for external developers, it's currently not possible to build such an expeirience.

+**Example 4: Trying out a Recipe**

+Last but not least; imagine a developer curious to try out Parallel.
+He finds [one of the recipes I recently built](https://github.com/janwilmake/parallel-tasks-sse) and wants to run it locally to try and make some changes.
+They haven't used Parallel before but are eager to give it a go.

+Now, the flow would be:

+1. See a tweet or blogpost and find the recipe
+2. Clone it and run locally
+3. See a key is missing so they have to get it first
+4. Sign up to Parallel
+5. Navigate to settings -> api keys.
+Copy a key
+6. Create a `.env` file and paste the key there.

+Now, imagine we could simplify the flow to this:

+1. See a tweet or blogpost and find the recipe
+2. Clone it and run locally.
+As part of the `npm install` script, it runs `npx parallel-setup` which opens the oauth flow
+3. Login with Parallel, select desired key

+See the difference?

 All in all, it seems most logical for me to first unlock having such an oauth flow available, and make it super easy for developers to use it.
 Creating 'Login with Parallel' functionality will enable any developer to use it within third party agents platforms, no-code platforms, or even in their own apps.

+# Building 'Login with Parallel' - how to do it right?

+To be continued!

+A big part of it has a huge overlap with the learnings I made building Simpler Auth and [Universal MCP OAuth](https://github.com/janwilmake/universal-mcp-oauth).
+Check them out!